 The first thing to do was work hard.
 This proved productive; on 7th May the following year he was promoted to ‘high boat man’ (högbåtsman), though as there was actually no vacant position he had to continue working as an artillery expert until further notice, so for the time being it was merely a title.
 He was once more ordered to go to Riga on the vessel Solen for mast timber, followed by another trip to Stralsund for oak timber.

 This latter voyage ended in a perilous situation when strong contrary winds forced them to seek refuge in the harbour of Karlshamn in Blekinge on 10th December.
-On the way in, they hit one of the many rocks in the area.
-This the ship survived, but when they had finally fought their way into harbour and had anchored at the local fort, the sea froze over, and the ship had to be abandoned as the ice closed in around it.
+On the way in, they hit one of the plentiful rocks in the area.
+This the ship survived, but when they had finally fought their way into harbour and anchored at the local fort, the sea froze over, and the ship had to be abandoned as the ice closed in around it.
 Of course, they could not just leave the ship in the wrong harbour without permission from their superiors, so Gabriel had to hurry to Karlskrona on horseback in order to obtain authorisation to leave the ship and let the crew walk the 60 km back to Karlskrona on foot.